Sexual Assault Lawyer Serving Lake Worth

 Likewise, religious institutions have faced very high profile investigations and arrests for sexual assaults.
 Priests, ministers, deacons and other members of religious organizations have all abused their positions and committed sexual assault against individuals who trusted them for guidance.

 Sexual assault can even take place in businesses.
 Doctors, surgeons and dentists have all been arrested for sexual assault.
 Likewise, massage therapists, physical therapists, tattoo artists, and estheticians involved in waxing or laser hair removal have also faced indictment for sexual assault.

 In addition to the criminal charges against a perpetrator, there also may be civil charges against those responsible for committing sexual assault.
 Victims of sexual assault may suffer not only physically, but also mentally and emotionally.
 The resulting trauma from an assault can case stress, inability to work, medical bills, or other issues.
 Victims of sexual assault may be able to recover financial damages related to medical bills, pain and suffering, and other costs related to the assault.
 Additionally, third party defendants, such as co-conspirators, negligent property owners, or others, may also face charges in sexual assault cases.

 While sexual assault victims are often hesitant to report crimes, the only way to hold perpetrators accountable is to hire strong legal representatives who will confidentially and vigorously pursue the case.

-For a free and completely confidential consultation with Frankl & Kominsky regarding your case, call us at (855) 800-8000 or contact us online.
-We work with victims of sexual assault in Lake Worth and other South Florida communities such as Boynton Beach, Delray Beach, and Boca Raton.
+For a free and completely confidential consultation with Frankl Kominsky regarding your case, call us at (561) 708-5483 or contact us online.
+We are available to work with victims of sexual assault in Lake Worth and other South Florida communities such as Boynton Beach, Delray Beach, and Boca Raton.
 We speak Spanish and Creole.